“Work expands to fill the time available for its completion.”

 None of this reflects poor planning.
 It reflects the reality digital teams operate in where there’s a constant stream of unexpected and unplanned complexities in every project.

-In a climate where digital leaders are being asked to do more with less, many are integrating fractional digital teams to improve their ability to dynamically flex capacity, skills and costs to ever-changing requirements.
+But in a climate where digital leaders are being asked to do more with less, many are integrating fractional digital teams to improve their ability to dynamically flex capacity, skills and costs to ever-changing requirements.